What is an eCommerce website?

 1. Include Detailed, Yet Concise Product Information

 Visitors need to know the facts about what they are buying from you.
-If the product information is lacking or confusing, they won’t buy it.
+If your product information is vague or confusing, they won’t buy from you.
 Examine the product pages on your site.
 Are all the important features listed?
 Imagine that you are a visitor to the site who knows nothing about the product.
-Is enough information there for you to make an informed decision on whether to buy or not?
+Does every product provide sufficient information for visitors to make an informed decision to buy?

-Nothing is more frustrating then using the search feature on an E-Commerce site and receiving dozens of results that don’t match what you were looking for.
-Make sure your E-Commerce site uses competent, reliable search engine software, and allow filtering for more refined search options if you maintain a large inventory of products.
+Nothing is more frustrating than using the search feature on an eCommerce site and receiving dozens of results that don’t match what you were looking for.
+Make sure your eCommerce site uses competent, reliable search engine software, and allow filtering for more refined search options if you maintain a large inventory of products.

 3. Give Users an Easy Checkout Process